zyfdegh/blog/content/post/202002-go-compile-for-mips.md

 v2ray: ELF 32-bit MSB executable, MIPS, MIPS32 version 1 (SYSV), statically linked, stripped
 ```

-It's 21M and I guess this is the official build way.
+It's 21M and I guess this is the official way of building.
 To make the output smaller,
 I retry the build command with some parameters.
 (Although the router supports
 external USB stick, I don't have spare one and it's unnecessary.)